SantiBass/tech-blog/README.md

 ### If you have any questions, please send me an email @ sibarraryan@gmail.com .
 ### You can visit my GitHub: [SantiBass.](https://github.com/SantiBass)
 ### Here is a short video of the app in action: [The Tech Blog video](https://watch.screencastify.com/v/HxguOZmh7muRxHqrBR53) .
-### Also, you can put this application to action by using this link: [The Tech Blog](https://devcenter.heroku.com/) .
+### Also, you can put this application into action by using this link: [The Tech Blog](https://devcenter.heroku.com/) .